bgusach/australis/README.md

 This package is on `npm` so just:

 ```
-npm install sierra --save-dev
+npm install australis --save-dev
 ```

 ## API

-### sierra.generateCSS(style)
+### australis.generateCSS(style)

 This function is the core of the package.
-It receives a `sierra` style object and returns the generated CSS string.
+It receives a `australis` style object and returns the generated CSS string.
 The CLI API is just a wrapper around this.

 The result will be sorted in the following order: